Drag queen: Nightclubs

-In the early to mid-1900s, female impersonation had become tied to the LGBT community and thus criminality, so it had to change forms and locations.
+In the early to mid-1900s, female impersonation had become tied to the LGBTQ community and thus criminality, so it had to change forms and locations.
 It moved from being popular mainstream entertainment to something done only at night in disreputable areas, such as San Francisco's Tenderloin.
 Here female impersonation started to evolve into what we today know as drag and drag queens.
 Drag queens such as José Sarria first came to prominence in these clubs.
-People went to these nightclubs to play with the boundaries of gender and sexuality, and it became a place for the LGBT community, especially gay men, to feel accepted.
+People went to these nightclubs to play with the boundaries of gender and sexuality, and it became a place for the LGBTQ community, especially gay men, to feel accepted.

-As LGBT culture has slowly become more accepted in American society, drag has also become more, though not totally, acceptable in today's society.
+As LGBTQ culture has slowly become more accepted in American society, drag has also become more, though not totally, acceptable in today's society.
 In the 1940s and 1950s, Arthur Blake was one of the few female impersonators to be successful in both gay and mainstream entertainment, becoming famous for his impersonations of Bette Davis, Carmen Miranda, and Eleanor Roosevelt in night clubs.
 At the invitation of the Roosevelts, he performed his impersonation of Eleanor at the White House.
 He impersonated Davis and Miranda in the 1952 film Diplomatic Courier.